Table of Contents

 - Summary Statement

-Don’t forget that there are two ways to structure your resume.
+Don’t forget that there are two ways to format your resume.
 First, you can write a chronological document that lists your experience in order from most recent to least recent.
-The benefit of this structure is that it allows the reader to examine your porter experience and determine if you are a viable candidate.
+The benefit of this format is that it allows the reader to examine your porter experience and determine if you are a viable candidate.
 Ideally, you would write a chronological resume if you have worked as a porter in the past.

 If you do not have experience as a porter or in a related hospitality or construction position, you may consider the second type of resume: functional.
 A functional resume provides a list of skills and accomplishments, not necessarily in order, based on relevance.